WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/a.md

 [tip] **Recommended:** Localization, or *l10n*, is a process by which a product or service is translated and adapted to another language and culture along with its documentation. [/tip]

 ## alarm

+Don't use as a generic term for a sound intended to get the user's attention.
+Instead use *beep* or a contextually specific term.

+It's OK to use *alarm* in a specific description.

 ## alert
 ## alias